undergrad-partner-school

 In addition to its academic offerings, OCC provides numerous resources and support services to ensure student success.
 The college's Student Success Centers offer tutoring, mentoring, and academic advising to help students stay on track and excel academically.
 OCC also has vibrant student organizations, clubs, and activities that promote a sense of community and provide students with opportunities for personal growth and leadership development.
 Overall, Oakland Community College is committed to empowering its students with the knowledge and skills necessary to succeed in today's competitive job market and beyond.

-Located in Auburn Hills, MI and set in a suburban environment, Oakland Community College is a public two-year college with graduate programs.
-This school uses a semester-based calendar.
-It has an acceptance rate of 100%.
-The freshman retention rate at Oakland Community College is 47.8%.
+Oakland Community College is a public two-year college with graduate programs located in Auburn Hills, MI and set in a suburban environment.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 83%.
+The freshman retention rate at Oakland Community College is 53%.

 Quick Facts